syncfusion-content/blazor-docs/blazor/pdfviewer/navigation.md

 ---
 layout: post
 title: Navigation in Blazor PDF Viewer Component | Syncfusion
-description: Learn about Navigation in Blazor PDF Viewer component of Syncfusion, and more details.
+description: Learn here all about Navigation in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug
 ---

-# Navigation
+# Navigation in Blazor PDF Viewer Component

 You can navigate between pages in Syncfusion PDF Viewer in the following ways: